WHO says following Taiwan virus response closely, after complaints

 "However, WHO is working closely with all health authorities who are facing the current coronavirus pandemic, including Taiwanese health experts," it said.

 "The Taiwanese caseload is low relative to population.
 We continue to follow developments closely.
-WHO is taking lessons learned from all areas, including Taiwanese health authorities, to share best practices globally."
+WHO is taking lessons learned from all areas, including Taiwanese health authorities, to share best practises globally."

 The WHO has been working with Taiwanese health experts and authorities during the virus outbreak "following established procedures to facilitate a fast and effective response and ensure connection and information flow".